 Direct expenditure relating to real estate activity is accounted to inventories.
 Other expenditure (including borrowing costs) during construction period are accounted to inventories to the extent the expenditure is directly attributable cost of bringing the asset to its working condition for its intended use.
 Other expenditure (including borrowing costs) incurred during the construction period which is not directly attributable for bringing the asset to its working condition for its intended use.
+Direct and other expenditure is directly attribute is directly attributable for bringing the asset to its working condition for its intended use.
 Direct and other expenditure is determined based on specific identification to the real estate activity.